This is the text of the talk I gave last week:

-Hence after the First World War many Brits became groupies to the murderous maniac Lenin, his worthy successor Stalin and his equally worthy disciple Hitler.
+Hence after the First World War many Britons became groupies to the murderous maniac Lenin, his worthy successor Stalin and his equally worthy disciple Hitler.

 Lenin, in one of his few lucid moments, ungratefully called his Western supporters ‘useful idiots’.
 Mussolini and Hitler treated their fans with only marginally more respect.

 Meanwhile the Bloomsbury set loved red fascism, and the Cliveden set the brown variety.
 George Bernard Shaw delivered a speech saying that he could die happy knowing that the future of the world was safe in Stalin’s hands.

 Unity Mitford expressed her admiration for the brown cause by having group sex with SS officers.